ExploitTheLoop/LibKeyAuth/README.md

 ## USE THE CODES INTO YOUR C++ SHARED LIBRRARY PROJECT

 - [ source That you can use to build ](https://github.com/LGLTeam/Android-Mod-Menu)
-## DONOT ALTER THE NAME OF LIB ELSE WONT WORK
+## DO NOT ALTER THE NAME OF LIB ELSE WONT WORK

 To Read License from text file :